zschaeffer/dsp/05c-python_pandas.md

 ---

 ## Objective
-This section is intended to be an introduction to pandas.
+This section of the Python pre-work is intended to be an introduction to pandas.
 Explore the "Pandas Resources" links for more advanced options.

 ---

 ## Exercises

 ### Part 1:  Review Pandas Example
-Review the Jupyter Notebook `1_pandas_jeopardy.ipynb` which uses the `jeopardy.csv` data.
+Review the Jupyter Notebook [`1_pandas_jeopardy.ipynb`](python/pandas/1_pandas_jeopardy.ipynb) which uses the `jeopardy.csv` data.

 ### Part 2:  Try Pandas
 * Open the Jupyter Notebook `2_pandas_olive.ipynb'